Yui-H8/Class_Assess/README.md

+# R
+* Shiny app
+---
+# python
+Lessons
+---
 # ClassTerm2_Assess3
 Unit Summary Project Presentations
 * Study the three marketing questions described and present the testing method and products in a presentation for the "management".*
----
-# python
-Lessons